Using systemd-boot on Debian Bullseye

 #

-# The disk containing the root partition.
-Find yours with `sudo blkid`
+# The disk containing the root partition; also see `sudo blkid`

 # The linux kernel arguments